iotaledger/integration-services/documentation/docs/getting_started/installation/node_setup.md

 ### Setup SSI-Bridge

-1. Move into the folder `ssi-bridge`.
+1. Move into the folder `api/ssi-bridge`.
 2. Run the following commands to install dependencies, build the project, set up the API, and finally start the SSI-Bridge:

 ```bash